CoRoSoN-Kit/CoRoSoN-Kit/README.md

 Bruno is open-source for a reason and that is you.
 If you are passionate about the robocup and its goals our team is not fixed and we are always open to *your* contribution.
 Whether development, discussion, questions, feedback or criticism:
 Everything is welcome!

 Especially to teams utilizing Bruno: You are very welcome to play back your improvements, find the bugs we made in the libraries or just send us pictures of your robot.
 This way we can all celebrate the success of the robots in 2050 🤖⚽🏆.

-[^lego]: Disclaimer: LEGO® and MINDSTORMS® are trademarks of the LEGO® Group, which does not sponsor, authorize or endorse this web site.
+[^lego]: Disclaimer: LEGO® and MINDSTORMS® are trademarks of the LEGO® Group, which does not sponsor, authorize or endorse this site.